Tanabata: Human male and Heavenly female

-Japanese scholars pointed out that some tales of the Tanabata cross over with the character of the Celestial Maiden (otherwise known in Japan as Tennin Nyoobo or Hagoromo).
+Japanese scholars have pointed out that some tales of the Tanabata cross over with the character of the Celestial Maiden (otherwise known in Japan as Tennin Nyoobo or Hagoromo).

 Comparative scholarship on the Japanese variants points that at the beginning of the story, the human male goes near a lake for a variety of reasons (a prayer to the gods for a wife; a vision sent in a dream; a grateful animal points him the way).
 Over the course of the story, the human partner reaches the celestial realm where his wife and her family live.
 Once there, he is forced to perform tasks before they reunite.
 At the end of the narrative, the husband breaks a taboo (he should not eat a certain melon/gourd, but he does and is washed away) and he and his celestial wife are separated, only to reunite again during the night of 7 July.

 James Danandjaja relates the Japanese tale of Amafuri Otome ("The Woman who came from the Sky"), as a similar tale of the unmarried mortal man, named Mikeran, who withholds the kimono from a bathing lady so she cannot fly home to the sky.
 Years after they marry, she finds her kimono and flies home with their children.
 Mikeran fashions a thousand straw sandals to reach the sky world and find his wife.
 When he meets his parents-in-law, the father-in-law forces him to perform some tasks, and tricks the human with cutting a thousand watermelons in one day.
 The human's sky wife knows it is a trap, but he does it anyway and is washed away by a flood created from the watermelons.
 Thus, they can only meet on the night of the Tanabata festival.